bootstrapworld/curriculum/lessons/Early-Math/absolute-value-and-opposites/langs/en-us/slides.md

 {layout="Investigate"}
 # Absolute Value

-Examine the Circles of Evaluation to determine @printable-exercise{wodb-abs-val-negate.adoc}.
+Examine the Circles of Evaluation to determine @printable-exercise{pages/wodb-abs-val-negate.adoc}.
 The workbook page starts with numeric values and then integrates variables.
 Place a check mark by each Circle that meets the condition stated on the left.

 @image{images/wodb.png}